gmm117/hong-portfolio/README.md

 * Cross platform
   - Windows, Mac, Linux
 * Browser
-  - IE11, Chrome, Safari, Edge
+  - IE11, Chrome, Safari, Edge, Whale

 ## How To Use